 - Petit theft (which involves stealing less than $300 worth of items)

 If a crime rises to the level of felony, it comes with a more serious set of consequences, degrees, and punishments.
-Third-degree felonies, such as aggravated stalking and some assault and battery, are punishable with prison sentences of up to five years and fines of up to $5,000, while second-degree felonies (extortion, felony possession of firearms, and some drug crimes depending on the amount) can have sentences of up to 15 years in prison and maximum fines of $10,000.
+Third-degree felonies, such as aggravated stalking and some assault and battery charges, are punishable with prison sentences of up to five years and fines of up to $5,000, while second-degree felonies (sexual battery, felony possession of firearms, and some drug crimes depending on the amount) can have sentences of up to 15 years in prison and maximum fines of $15,000.

 Crimes that are commonly charged as felonies in Florida include: